systemd/mkosi/README.md

 to use your own changes right away.

-For development you also need [mypy](https://github.com/python/mypy), for type checking, [pytest](https://github.com/pytest-dev/pytest), to run tests, and [black](https://github.com/psf/black), for code formatting.
-We check tests, typing and code formatting in CI (see `.github/workflows`), but you can run the tests locally as well.
+For development you also need [mypy](https://github.com/python/mypy), for type checking, and [pytest](https://github.com/pytest-dev/pytest), to run tests.
+We check tests and typing in CI (see `.github/workflows`), but you can run the tests locally as well.

 ## zipapp